arashghezavati/Policy-and-Compliance-Management/aws-serverless-dashboard-master/README.md

    - If necessary, **DynamoDB Streams** can trigger further actions.

 3. **Compliance Management Flow**:
-   - The API Gateway directly routes the request to the **Compliance Lambda** without involving SQS.
+   - The API Gateway directly routes the request to the **Compliance Lambda** .
    - The **Lambda function** fetches compliance-related data from **DynamoDB** and updates compliance metrics if needed.

 4. **Storage and Notifications**: